Healthy Taco Casserole

 7. Let cool for 5-10 minutes.
 Add all your favorite toppings and serve.

-Taco casserole has a long history and almost all of it involves a boatload of fun toppings to bring this dish to life.
+Taco casserole has a long history, and almost all of it involves a boatload of fun toppings to bring this dish to life.
 Here are some popular choices.

 Note - these aren't all healthy options.
-One more fun idea, make the casserole and set up a toppings bar for everyone to build their own.
+One more fun idea: make the casserole and set up a toppings bar for everyone to build their own.

 • Lettuce: A layer of freshly chopped lettuce adds some nice crunch and breaks up the heaviness of the rest of the dish.

 • Diced fresh jalapenos: For some extra heat, serve finely diced jalapenos on top or on the side.
-Leave in the seeds for extra heat.
+Leave the seeds in for extra heat.

 • Black olives: For a salty element that will make you think of nachos, add some sliced black olives.